Iowa ODP Development Phase Teams

 How are players selected?

-In August age group training pools (approx. 30 players) are identified through open tryouts.
-A player may also be identified/recommended and asked to join at any time during the year.
-It is the ISA State Coaches' responsibility to select 18 players in their respective age groups for specific events.
+In early September, age group training pools (approx. 30 players) are identified from the open tryouts.
+A player may also be identified/recommended and asked to join at any time during the season.
+It is the ISA State Coaches' responsibility to select 18 players in their respective age groups for specific events and tournaments.
 Technical Leaders will scout games throughout the year looking for talented players.

 Selection is not an easy task for age group coaches.
 The head coach uses input from other qualified coaches and club directors in order to make sure all players are accurately assessed.
 Players are evaluated on the following components of player development.
 Of those listed, emphasis is often placed on the players technical, tactical and skill development.